ddanakim0304/-Unity-First-Gamedev-Project/README.md

 <img width="774" alt="Screenshot 2024-07-20 at 5 04 05 PM" src="https://github.com/user-attachments/assets/3f9f898b-f503-4099-8798-1f38274bdd19">

+#### Navigate a 3D world as a cube, dodging obstacles in this fast-paced action game.
+Use the left and right keys to steer and test your reflexes!
 I started this project to learn Unity and C#, aiming to create my own game.
 I really enjoyed working on it and hope you enjoy playing it too! :D

 ## 🔗 Tutorial References